choresh/PspRouter/README.md

 ```

 ### **Important Distinction**
-- **Vector DB is FOR the LLM**: Used exclusively to enhance LLM decision-making
+- **Vector DB is FOR the LLM**: Used exclusively to enhance LLM decision-making (until next stages, see below)
-- **NOT a Fallback**: The deterministic fallback system does not use vector memory
+- **NOT a Fallback**: The deterministic fallback system does not use vector memory (until next stages, see below)
 - **Memory vs. Logic**: Vector DB provides historical context, not routing logic

+### **Future Usage (Next Stages)**
+- **Bandit Recovery**: Vector DB will also store transaction outcomes for bandit statistics recovery at startup
+- **Dual Purpose**: Vector DB will serve both LLM context AND bandit learning persistence
+- **Startup Recovery**: System will rebuild bandit statistics from stored transaction outcomes in vector DB
+- **Learning Continuity**: Ensures bandit learning progress is preserved across server restarts

 ## 🧠 **OpenAI Embeddings: The Magic Behind Semantic Search**